PhD/CDT research projects available

 |Project details||How to apply|

 In order to mitigate the spread of the current global COVID-19 pandemic, fast, accurate, sensitive and easy-to-use methods for testing large number of individuals are paramount.
-This PhD project will be part of a team in Imperial’s Department of Materials working on chip-based virus particle sensors, which can be fabricated in large quantities by wafer-scale transfer of CVD-graphene on silicon wafers and wafer-scale device fabrication by standard photolithography processes.
+The experimental work for this PhD project will be performed as member of an interdisciplinary research team within Imperial’s Department of Materials https://www.imperial.ac.uk/people/n.klein/research.html , whose current research activities are concentrated on chip-based biosensors, which potentially can be fabricated in large quantities by wafer-scaled transfer of CVD-graphene on silicon wafers and wafer-scaled device fabrication by standard photolithography processes.
 Direct sensing of virus particles is realized through nanoparticle-enhanced graphene surfaces functionalized with specific SARS-CoV-2 antibodies and quantitative electrical detection based on the electric field effect in graphene.
-Our approach has been successfully demonstrated for the detection of exosomes, and we can extrapolate from our results that sensitivities below 1 x 104 particle/mL can be achieved [1,2].
-Graphene virus detectors have a high potential to overcome the drawbacks of real time PCR (slow laboratory tests, high false negatives) and of antigen/antibody lateral flow immunoassays (delay between infection and antibody expression, high dependence on individuals) by fast and direct virus detection through a compact battery-powered test kit for the purely electrical read-out of disposable chips (one chip per swab sample) with expected incubation time of a few minutes.
-Beyond medical point of care applications, these devices have the potential to be used in airport checkpoints and extended to other than COVID 19 viruses.
+Our approach, which has been originally developed for the detection of exosomes , has already been successfully tested for the detection of COVID-19 spike proteins.
+It is expected that this technology will outperform standard PCR methods for COVID-19 detection .

 Supervisor: Prof Norbert Klein and Prof Deeph S Chana